thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 # Customizing Monty for Your Application
 The diagram below shows the base abstract classes in Monty.
 For general information on how to customize those classes, see our guide on [Customizing Monty](../customizing-monty.md).
 The Experiment class coordinates the experiment (learning and evaluation).
 It initializes and controls Monty and the environment and coordinates the interaction between them.
-The `EmbodiedEnvironment` class is wrapped in a DataSet class, which can be accessed using a DataLoader.
-An experiment can have two data loaders associated with it: one for training and one for evaluation.
+The `EmbodiedEnvironment` class is wrapped in an `EnvironmentInterface` subclass, which exposes methods to interact with the environment.
+An experiment can have two environment interfaces associated with it: one for training and one for evaluation.

 > ⚠️ Subject to Change in the Near Future
- The use of `DataSet` and `DataLoader` follows common PyTorch conventions.
-However, since Monty is not made for static datasets, we plan to refactor this to be more analogous to environment interfaces used, for instance, in reinforcement learning.
- Additionally, we are working on cleaning up the data access between the motor system, data loader, and dataset (grey arrows).
+ We are working on cleaning up the data access between the motor system and environment interface (grey arrows).

 ![Class structure in tbp.monty.
 Each class can be customized independently, allowing for easy modification and testing of individual components.](../../figures/how-to-use-monty/monty_class_diagram.png#width=500px)

 Information flow in Monty implements a sensorimotor loop.
 Observations from the environment are first processed by the sensor module.
 The resulting CMP-compliant output is then used by the learning modules to model and recognize what it is sensing.
 The learning modules can suggest an action (`GoalState`) to the motor system at each step.
 The motor system decides which action to execute and translates it into motor commands.
-The data loader then uses this action to extract the next observation from the dataset, which in turn gets it from the environment.
+The environment interface then uses this action to extract the next observation from the environment.
 The next observation is sent to the sensor module(s) and the loop repeats.

 ![Information flow in Monty.
 Note, this is a simplified view as there can also be model-free policies that bypass the learning module.](../../figures/how-to-use-monty/monty_information_flow_simplified.png)

-Additionally, the DataLoader and Environment can implement specific functions to be executed at different points in the experiment, such as resetting the agent position and showing a new object or scene at the beginning of a new episode.
+Additionally, the `EnvironmentInterface` and Environment can implement specific functions to be executed at different points in the experiment, such as resetting the agent position and showing a new object or scene at the beginning of a new episode.

-To use Monty in a custom environment, you usually need to customize the `DataLoader` and `EmbodiedEnvironment` classes.
+To use Monty in a custom environment, you usually need to customize the `EnvironmentInterface` and `EmbodiedEnvironment` classes.
 For example, if you look back at the previous tutorials, you will see that for those Habitat experiments, we've been using the `EnvironmentInterfacePerObject` and the `HabitatEnvironment`.
 The diagram below shows some key elements that need to be defined for these two classes.
 It's best to start thinking about the environment setup first, as this will force you to think through how to structure your application correctly for Monty to tackle.
 ![Key elements to define for a custom environment and data loader](../../figures/how-to-use-monty/defining_env_and_dataloader.png)

 ### EmbodiedEnvironment
 The first thing to figure out is how movement should be defined in your environment.
 What actions are possible, and how do these actions change the agent's state and observations?

 If you are working with an existing environment, such as one used for reinforcement learning (for example, `gym` environments or the Habitat environment we are using), you might just need to wrap this into the `.step()` function of your custom `EmbodiedEnvironment` class such that when `env.step(actions)` is called, an observation is returned.
 If you work with an application that isn't already set up like that, defining how actions lead to the next observation may be more involved.
-You can look at the `OmniglotEnvironment` or `SaccadeOnImageEnvironment` as examples (more details below).
+You can look at the `OmniglotEnvironmentInterface` or `SaccadeOnImageEnvironmentInterface` as examples (more details below).

 The observations should be returned as a nested dictionary with one entry per agent in the environment.
 Each agent should have sub-dictionaries with observations for each of its sensors.
 For example, if there is one agent with two sensors that each sense two types of features, it would look like this: